weibeu/cosmos-discord-bot/docs/guild/levels.md

 ### ;level reward

 Displays any rewards set for specified or all of the levels.
 Optionally pass `text` to view Text Levels rewards and `voice` for Voice Levels rewards.

+**Available Options**

+- `channel` -- The levelling channel to set rewards for.
+Can be either of `text` or `voice`.
+Defaults to `text`.
+- `points` -- Amount of guild points to awards.
+Which can be used and redeemed by members in role shop.

 ```yaml
 Aliases: